The story of Florence Foster Jenkins, a New York heiress, who dreamed of becoming an opera singer, despite having a terrible singing voice.

 Watch 'Florence Foster Jenkins'

-Saturday 5 June, 10:30pm on SBS (Streaming after broadcast at SBS On Demand)
+Saturday 30 October, 6:25pm on SBS World Movies (Streaming after at SBS On Demand)

 Genre: Drama, Comedy